BobBuildTool/bob/doc/manual/configuration.rst

             - "${MYREPO}"
             - "\\$HOME/.ssh"
             - ["\\$SSH_AUTH_SOCK", "\\SSH_AUTH_SOCK", [nofail, nojenkins]]
+        environment:
+            AUTOCONF_BUILD: "x86_64-linux-gnu"

 The example assumes that the variable ``MYREPO`` was set somewhere in the recipes.
 On the other hand ``$HOME`` is expanded later by the shell.
-This is quite usefull on Jenkins because the home directory there is certainly different from the one where Bob runs.
+This is quite useful on Jenkins because the home directory there is certainly different from the one where Bob runs.
 The last entry shows two mount option being used.
 This line mounts the ssh-agent socket into the sandbox if available.
-This won't be done on Jenins at all and the build will proceed even if ``$SSH_AUTH_SOCK`` is unset or invalid.
+This won't be done on Jenkins at all and the build will proceed even if ``$SSH_AUTH_SOCK`` is unset or invalid.
 Note that such variables have to be in the :ref:`configuration-config-whitelist` to be available to the shell.